vp817/RakNetProtocolDoc/README.md

 ### Reassembly
 RakNet uses a reassembly mechanism to reconstruct segmented datagrams that may be received out of order.
 When a datagram is segmented, each segment is assigned a unique identifier.
 When the receiver receives a segment, it is buffered until all segments with the same identifier have been received.
 Once all segments have been received, they are reassembled into the original datagram.

+For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### Flow Control
 Flow Control is a RakNet mechanism used to manage the rate of data transmission between sender and receiver.
 It ensures that the receiver can handle the incoming data at a pace it can process, preventing overwhelming or overflowing the receiver's buffer.
 Flow control helps maintain a balance between the sender's transmission speed and the receiver's processing capability, optimizing the overall efficiency and stability of the communication.